stream-protocol/streampay-wc-payment-gateway/README.txt

 == Frequently Asked Questions ==

-= Why Stream Pay? =
+= Why StreamPay? =

-Stream Pay is a permissionless, open source and micro-fee way for merchants to allow purchase on their store to cryptocurrency users.
+StreamPay is a permissionless, open source and micro-fee way for merchants to allow purchase on their store to cryptocurrency users.

-You can learn more on StreamPay and Solanapay.com
+You can learn more on StreamPay https://streamprotocol.org

 == Screenshots ==

 1. User frontend with Wallet connected at checkout and Solana Pay button displaying.
-2. WordPress administrator/VooCommerce merchant settings display.
+2. WordPress administrator/WooCommerce merchant settings display.

 == Changelog ==